nh0627/CodingTest/JavaScript/FunctionalProgramming/WhatIsFunctionalProgramming.md

 ```

 #### Currying
-instead of a function that can take multiple parameters, with currying we can make a function that takes one parameter at a time.
+Instead of a function that can take multiple parameters, with currying we can make a function that takes one parameter at a time.

 ```
 const multiply = (a, b) => a * b;